tmprl/30-days-js/README.md

 - Practice DOM manipulation
 - Work with events and browser APIs
 - Improve JS logic and problem-solving
 - Build a habit of coding every day
-- Create a portfolio of real, working projects

 ## 📁 Structure
-Each project is located in its own folder:
+Each project is located in its own folder